- About CREW

 At a first location, the "w-iLab.t Office" consists of a wireless Wi-Fi (IEEE 802.11a/b/g) and sensor network (IEEE 802.15.4) testbed infrastructure, deployed across three 90 m x 18 m floors of the iMinds office building in Ghent, Belgium.
 At 200 places throughout the office spaces, meeting rooms and corridors, wireless hardware is mounted to the ceiling.

 In Zwijnaarde, Belgium, located approximately 5 km away from the "w-iLab.t Office", a second location is equipped with another 60 wireless nodes, with IEEE 802.11a/b/g/n, IEEE802.15.4 and IEEE802.15.1 (Bluetooth) interfaces.
+In addition, the w-iLab.t Zwijnaarde offers mobile nodes to the experimenters.
+These mobile nodes consist of a Roomba vacuum cleaning robot with the same wireless node configuration mounted on top of it.
+Please mail to pieter.becue AT intec.ugent.be if you want to run mobile experiments.
 The location also hosts software defined radio platforms (USRP) and spectrum scanning engines developed by imec.